 Reducing Employee Theft: A Summary

-Unfortunately, employee theft remains a challenge for businesses in the health and beauty industry.
+Unfortunately, employee theft remains a challenge for businesses in all industries.
 Studios that don’t take the risk seriously may lose thousands in sales, inventory and equipment, and could face a claim due to undetected fraud.
 But you can protect your business by investing in a security system that monitors POS transactions and records video surveillance.
 Businesses that take theft seriously often see a reduction in losses, increased sales and higher client satisfaction.

 Find more risk management tips by visiting Lockton Affinity’s WellBiz Insurance Program website.